Late-Summer Recipe Preview with Farmer-Chef Frank Giglio | Three Lily Farm, Thorndike, Maine

 Johnny's introduces two new AAS-winning Corno di Toro peppers, Escamillo & Cornito Giallo, classically bred by Janika Eckert.

 A learning resource page for our webinar on Peppers: Mostly Sweet with a Touch of Heat.
-Johnny's pepper pros provide some basics on our award-winning pepper breeding and trialing program, key distinguishing characteristics to look for, a product assortment rationale, and a few of our favorites.
+Johnny's pepper pros introduce our award-winning pepper breeding and trialing program, key distinguishing characteristics to look for, our assortment rationale, and a few faves.

 Trellising plants, such as tomatoes and peppers, eliminates fruit-to-soil contact, improves plant health, and can increase marketable yields.
 Higher-quality and easier-to-pick fruit translates into increased grower profits in the marketplace.
 The most common crops that basket-weave trellising is used for are tomatoes and peppers.
 Trellised plants remain upright, are easier to irrigate and harvest, and allow for more effective coverage should spraying become necessary.
 Trellising also promotes better air circulation that lowers humidity, allowing for more rapid drying following dew, showers, irrigation, or application of sprays...